 Whether you’re designing a flyer or a newsletter, or anything else that needs to be visually appealing, there are many cases where you might find yourself needing to curve a Word in your document.
 Our guide below will show you how to use the tools in Microsoft Word to achieve your curved text.

-How to Curve Text in Word
+How to Arch Microsoft Word Text

 The steps in this article were performed in Microsoft Word for Office 365, but will also work in most other versions of Word.